Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 ![View](project_files/wireframe2.jpg)
 #### **Features**
 - Game Navigation
     -  Player can select difficulty level.
-- Game Area
-    -  Interactive game area, that is where objects spawn randomly for user to click or tap on.
 - Game score counter
     - Enables players to keep track of points when playing a game.
 - Game-level-Up
     - Gain enough points in the game to enable a player to go up to a higher level.
+- Life Remaining
+    - If you miss a target you lose one life but once score 10 has been reached, you will gain one life
+- Game Area
+    -  Interactive game area, that is where objects spawn randomly for user to click or tap on.
 # [&#8686;](#Top)
 ## TESTING
 # [&#8686;](#Top)